spoonapps/docs/doc/test/jsunit/getting_started.md

 **Karma** ([on Github](http://github.com/karma-runner/karma))

-To learn how to configure Karma for Spoonium see [Getting Started: Karma](TODO: add link).

 - For a list of frameworks Karma supports, see: [http://npmjs.org/browse/keyword/karma-plugin](http://npmjs.org/browse/keyword/karma-plugin).
 - If you want to learn a little more about Karma, check out the [Karma homepage](http://karma-runner.github.io/0.12/index.html).

 **Mocha/Mochify** ([on Github](http://github.com/mantoni/mochify.js))

-To learn how to configure Mocha/Mochify for Spoonium, see [Getting Started: Mocha](TODO: add link).

 - Mochify only supports the [Mocha](http://visionmedia.github.io/mocha/) framework.